 People come to counselling for many differing reasons.
-You may have recently experienced a crisis in your life, such as bereavement, loss of a relationship or illness.
+You may have recently experienced a crisis in your life, such as bereavement, loss of a relationship, trauma or illness.
 Or perhaps you are less clear about why you are finding it hard to cope, you might be feeling anxious, stressed or experiencing unpredicatable emotional swings but not be sure about why this is happening.

 Talking to someone outside of your family and friends, in confidence and without judgement, can help to bring clarity and awareness and begin to assist you in identifying how your beliefs, thinking patterns and behaviour may be contributing to your state of mind.
 Counselling can also help you to reflect on how your previous experiences may be informing your current situation.
 Through counselling, you may gain a new perspective on how you are living your life and with this awareness develop confidence to move forward with greater positivity and confidence.